Justwhittaker/MusicHub/README.md

         2. From Listings Admin can **Easily Add and Edit all recipes** on the website. <br>
         3. **Have the possibility** to edit **upload pictures** which do not subscribe to the user agreement on the page <br>
         4. **Easily Delete any recipes** if the recipe does not prescribe to the user agreement and is no longer allowed on the website. <br>
+    * Admin page was responsive and working as expected<br>

 **Add recipes & Edit Recipes**